 Psyllium husks are part of the seed of the plant “plantago ovata” grown mainly in India and Pakistan.
 These husks are indigestible and are used as dietary fibre in man to help in the treatment of irritable bowel syndrome, constipation and diarrhoea.

-It is particularly useful in horses grazing areas of sandy soil, especially after long dry spells and should be used in the Autumn before stabling to clean out any material ingested when at pasture.
+Psyllium is useful in horses grazing areas of sandy soil, especially after long dry spells and should be used in the Autumn before stabling to clean out any material ingested when at pasture.
 A Kg of sand/ gravel is a Kg of extra inert weight that horses, especially competition horses, do not need.
 The presence of heavy inert material in the colon of the horse does predispose to episodes of colic.

 FOR HORSES WITH A HISTORY OF SAND COLIC, OR FOR ‘AT RISK’ EQUINES GRAZING IN AREAS WITH LIGHT SANDY SOILS WHICH ARE SENSITIVE TO DROUGHT CONDITIONS, THEN A NORMAL (50g twice daily) FIVE DAY COURSE OF PSYLLIUM IS RECOMMENDED EVERY TWO MONTHS THROUGH THE YEAR TO ENSURE OPTIMUM REMOVAL OF UNWANTED SOIL MATERIAL FROM THE GUT.